Hello from Northern Ireland!

 The Output power measured by calibrated wattmeter.

-You can find more about construction in internet.
+You can find more about construction from the internet.

 A lot of stations GUHOR me-they maybe has a poor antenna or equipment